-PreS-Gr 2–Billie is being forced by her father to move to a different home after he gets a new job.
+PreS-Gr 2–Billie, a young girl with tan skin and short, curly brown hair, is being forced by her father to move to a different home after he gets a new job.
 That means she must leave her friends and everything she’s ever known behind.
-But “relentlessly resourceful” Billie, also a fantastic problem-solver, builds a Robocorn.
-Robocorn is her best friend.
+But “relentlessly resourceful” Billie, also a fantastic problem-solver, builds a RoboCorn.
+He is her best friend.
 He knows so much!
-Unfortunately he can’t do much.
-So Billie and her father take Robocorn to the park to make friends.
+Unfortunately, he can’t do much.
+So Billie and her father take RoboCorn to the park to make friends.
 That’s where Billie meets Elif.
 They become wondrous friends.
-That leaves Billie’s dad to take care of Robocorn but he’ll figure it out.
-This story has so much going for it: it deals with moving, being lonely, solving issues, and making new friends.
+That leaves Billie’s dad to take care of RoboCorn, but he’ll figure it out.
+This story has a lot going for it: it deals with moving, being lonely, solving issues, and making new friends.
 There’s so much packed into this dainty story.
-The downside is that the text and vocabulary can be a bit erudite for average readers, with words such as gossamer, conversationalist, and Continental Esperanto.
-The artwork is done with ink and watercolor, similar in style to the mad loose lines of Eliza Kinkz.
+The text and vocabulary can be a bit erudite for average readers, with words, such as gossamer, conversationalist, and Continental Esperanto.
+The artwork is done with ink and watercolor, similar in style to the loose lines of Eliza Kinkz.
 The images evoke a spirit of doodling and childlike fun.
-There may be some color outside the line or missing color inside them—just like a real piece of art.
+There may be some color outside the lines or missing color inside them—just like a real piece of kid art.

 VERDICT This story packs a punch.
 It’s great for those looking to beef up their SEL sections.